 FirstHealth Moore Regional Hospital Clinical Practice Department is an approved provider of Continuing Nursing Education through the North Carolina Nurses Association.
 Our classes can help you meet your requirements for the NC Board of Nursing.

 The BRIDGE (Building Retention through Integration, Development Growth and Excellence) Program is a year-long Transition to Practice Program for new nursing graduates at Moore Regional Hospital.
+New nursing graduates are enrolled in the program upon hire.

 Goals of the program: